 Managing multiple client projects can be difficult for even the most experienced project manager.
+Many website and graphic design firms face this concern since they handle many projects at the same time.
 When a design project starts, the manager doesn’t only concentrate on the aesthetic, there are various other factors that affect the success of the projects—project planning, resource allocation, scheduling, balancing budgets, etc. While many aspects of project management may seem complex, understanding of the fundamentals can make large difference to project’s profitability.
 Because of this, it’s vital you head into your client work armed with the knowledge and tools to keep things on track.

 To help identify project management tips that can keep your team on track, check out this guide and establish a solid foundation for managing your next client project.

 It is critical to document business objectives and requirements in a detailed scoping document.
 In-experienced project managers might omit this step, which can lead to costly project budgeting and schedule overruns.
 Do adequate documentation and planning up front to mitigate execution risks.

 It’s crucial to involve everyone from designers, copywriters and creative directors to internal or external clients, so you don’t leave out parts of the process that you simply don’t know about.
 Include every single step and avoid the temptation to document the process you wish you had.

 However, note that “highly comprehensive” does not always mean better.
 Keeping every task, irrespective of whether they are large or small, in a project plan results in micromanagement issues.
 Instead, build a plan to manage the tasks at a higher level and provide the resources detailed task checklists that they can self-manage and give you the rolled-up status for your schedule.

 A project management tool such as TeamWave can be used to store the document via file manager to ensure that the all the team members are on the same page and it is easily accessible for quick reference.